LukeShortCloud/rootpages/src/programming/python.rst

 The version of Python to use for a new project depends on the use case and/or operating system.

 For speed considerations, Python 3.11 is the first release of Python 3 to be faster than Python 2.
-[44] It is also about 25% faster than Python 3.10.
-[45]
+[44] It is also anywhere between 25% and 36.9% faster than Python 3.10.
+[45][55]

 Here are default Python versions tied to long-term support Linux distributions [43]: